esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

     mongooseimctl remove_from_cluster RemoteNodeName
     ```

-    where `RemoteNodeName` is a name of the node that we'd like to remove from our cluster.
+    where `RemoteNodeName` is the name of the node that we'd like to remove from our cluster.
     This command could be useful when the node is dead and not responding and we'd like to remove it remotely.
     The successful output from the above command may look like the following: